We are able to find the equation of a line when we know its gradient and a point it passes through.

 -3 = c

-Now let's put everything together to get the equation y = 2x - 3.
+Now let's put everything together to get our final equation for this line: y = 2x - 3

 It is also useful to know that parallel lines have the same gradient.

 You can use this property of straight lines when the question does not specifically tell you what the gradient is.

 In this activity, we will find the equations of straight lines when we are given, or can calculate, the line's gradient and a point it passes through.